explodinglabs/jsonrpcclient/doc/index.rst

     except JsonRpcClientError as e:
         print(str(e))

-The full list of exceptions, if you need to handle them individually:
+Here's the full list of exceptions, if you need to handle them individually:

 InvalidRequest
     The request being sent is not valid json.